How to Save Money on a Wedding Venue

 Photo © Warwick House | See their Bridebook profile

-Cutting friends, co-workers, acquaintances and even family from your guest list can be tough – however, some sacrifices are worth it.
+Cutting friends, colleagues, acquaintances and even family from your guest list can be tough – but some sacrifices are worth it.
 If you’re on the fence about this, know that a smaller guest list reduces the budget spent and increases your venue options.
 Most places have a dining capacity of between 100 and 150, so an extensive guest list would result in you missing out on so many amazing venues.

-The average amount of money spent per guest at your wedding is £200, which includes everything from the venue to the catering.
+The average amount of money spent per guest at a wedding is £200, which includes everything from the venue to the catering.
 To put this into perspective, a table of eight guests will set you back around £1,600.
 That’s something to bear in mind when giving a +1 to your colleagues.

 A smaller guest list also means you’ll spend less on food, decor, table placements, drinks, invitations and more.
 If you struggle to make too many cuts to the guest list, at least try seating them at bigger tables.
 This will save you money on centrepieces and it will encourage everyone to chat with each other.